nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/migrating_to_v3.md

 !!! warning
     This job requires Nautobot 2.2.0 or later.

 To execute the Device Lifecycle Management to Nautobot Core Model Migration job, go to the Jobs page and locate it under "DLM Models \-\> Nautobot Core Models Migration" section.
+The job will need to be enabled before running it the first time.

 ![](../images/lcm_v3_migration_job_location.png)